 Overview

-The Galápagos Islands.
-There’s something magical about the name - they are, of course, known as the Enchanted Isles - and they sit adrift of mainland Ecuador in isolation in the Pacific Ocean, for centuries far removed from the influences of mankind.
+The Galápagos Islands: there’s something magical about the name.
+Also known as the Enchanted Isles, they sit adrift of mainland Ecuador in isolation in the Pacific Ocean, for centuries far removed from the influences of mankind.
 Up to the middle of the 20th century only a colourful array of pirates, whalers, convicts, eccentrics and fishermen dropped anchor on their shores.

-Born from volcanoes thrusting their way through the surface of the waters, the clutch of alternately sun-baked and misty islands of twisted lava, jagged cliffs and scrubby forest seem an unlikely habitat for wildlife.
-But a phenomenal array of trusting bird and reptile species, not to mention undersea marine animals, have settled and evolved here, to the delight of visitors from Darwin onwards.
+Born from volcanoes bursting their way through the surface of the waters, this cluster of alternately sun-baked and misty islands of twisted lava and jagged cliffs seems an unlikely habitat for wildlife.
+But Galapagos wildlife includes a phenomenal array of trusting bird and reptile species, not to mention undersea marine animals, have settled and evolved here, to the delight of visitors from Darwin onwards - from giant tortoises to marine iguanas, penguins and sea lions.

 Our top holiday styles to Galapagos Islands